-Note that when $H$ does not wrap, then translates and splits of $H$ do not wrap (and so it is OK to take the closure under these operations).
-For $H \subseteq C_k^m$, say that $H' \subseteq C_k^{n}$ is a \emph{restricted} copy of $H$ if it can be obtained from $H \times 0^{n-m}$ by a sequence of translates and bends.
+Note that when $H$ does not wrap, then applying any sequence of translates and good bends results in an induced copy of $H$ that does not wrap.
+For $H \subseteq C_k^m$, say that $H' \subseteq C_k^{n}$ is a \emph{restricted} copy of $H$ if it can be obtained from $H$ by applying a sequence of translates and good bends.
+Notice that the restricted copy of $H$ is an induced copy of $H$.
 The remaining tool in the proof of Theorem~\ref{th:packabletori} is the following lemma.

 \begin{lem} Fix $r >0$.
 Let $H$ be a subgraph of $C_k^m$ that does not wrap.
 Then, for some $m' \ge m$, there exists a collection $\mathcal{H}$ of restricted copies of $H$ that is a (1 mod $r$)-cover of $C_k^{m'}$. \end{lem}